pactus-project/PIPs/PIPs/pip-25.md

 ## Abstract

 A dynamic fee structure adjusts the required transaction fees and burn amounts in response to real-time network conditions.
-This approach helps deter spam transactions by making it more expensive to flood the network during times of high activity
+This approach helps deter spam transactions by making it more expensive to flood the network during times of high activity.

 ## Motivation

 The Pactus blockchain, which operates on a Proof of Stake (PoS) committee-based consensus protocol, faces the challenge of spam attacks that can clog the network and degrade performance.
 Spam transactions can flood the blockchain, causing delays and increasing the cost for legitimate users.
 To address this issue, we propose the implementation of a dynamic fee structure that adjusts transaction fees and burn amounts based on real-time network conditions.
 This adaptive mechanism aims to:

 1. Deter spam transactions by making it economically unfeasible to flood the network.
 2. Ensure smooth operation of the blockchain during periods of high and low activity.